 - " Your Supervisor

-- " Chief Ethics and Compliance Officer
+- " The Chief Compliance and Corporate Integrity Officer

 - " Your Human Resources Representative

 - " The General Counsel

-- " Legal and Compliance Staff -Europe, Japan, or Australia.
+- " Legal and Compliance Staff -Europe, if you are located in the European Union (EU) or European Economic Area (EEA)

 - " Your local Ethics and Compliance Liaison

+- " Medline's Ethics & Compliance Helpline

-Medline's Open Talk Helpline
+Medline's Ethics & Compliance Helpline

-Although we encourage you to raise ethical concerns directly through one of the Compliance Resources, we understand that you might not be comfortable doing so.
-You may also raise concerns using Medline's Open Talk Helpline (24 hours per day, 7 days per week) at the toll free numbers listed at the end of this document or through the internet at www.medlineethicsandcompliancehelpline. ethicspoint.com.
-The Open Talk Helpline allows you to raise a concern to a person who does not work for Medline and, if you choose, anonymously.
+Although we encourage you to raise ethical concerns directly through one of the Compliance Resource individuals listed, we understand that you might not always be comfortable doing so.
+If you prefer, or if you want to make your report anonymously, you may also raise concerns using the Medline Ethics & Compliance Helpline (24 hours per day, 7 days per week) at the toll free numbers listed at the end of this document or through the internet at www. medlineethicsandcompliance helpline.ethicspoint.com.